SimplGy/gameOfLife/README.md

 * use rAF?
 * No more than N cells wide, if it goes bigger, grow the cell size
 * No narrower than M cells narrow, if it goes narrower, shrink the cell size
-* Improve compute performance
-  * Don't recompute the whole grid every time, only neighbors
+* #perf: Don't recompute the whole grid every time, only neighbors
-  * Measure perf again
 * Remove Backbone, do in vanilla
 * Pause while dragging, resume right after
 * Pause should resume after N seconds of **inactivity**, so you aren't rushed when drawing